AndersDeath/diary2/000-current.md

 # 10 Februar - Samstag - Berlin - 508 Tag der Einwanderung

 Today we finally visited house of cultures near bundestag.
 I thougn that it is a new buildig but it was cunstructed in 1957 approximetly.
 I liked this place.
+I took a lot of cool photos.